dqops/dqo/docs/checks/column/nulls/nulls-percent.md

 # nulls percent data quality checks

+Detects incomplete columns that contain any *null* values.
+Measures the percentage of rows having a null value.
+ Raises a data quality issue when the percentage of null values is above a *max_percent* threshold.
-A column-level check that ensures that there are no more than a set percentage of null values in the monitored column.
+ Configure this check to accept a given percentage of null values by setting the *max_percent* parameter.

 ___